Know Where Your Crypto Is Stored

 If you're just starting out, the easiest way to swap crypto is through a centralized exchange.
 In New Zealand, one of the more flexible platforms for this is MEXC.

-It supports hundreds of tokens and has no mandatory KYC for small trades.
-This makes it a good middle ground giving access to many trading pairs while offering quicker setup than heavily regulated exchanges.
+It supports hundreds of tokens and operates a tiered verification system, allowing basic spot trading with limited withdrawals (up to 1,000 USDT per day) without full KYC, though most platform features require identity verification.
+This makes it a good middle ground - access to many trading pairs with quicker setup than heavily regulated exchanges.

 You'll need to deposit your crypto into MEXC, choose the trading pair (e.g. ETH to USDT), and complete the trade inside the platform.
-After that, it's best practice to withdraw back to your wallet to regain control of your funds. (not your keys not your crypto…)
+After that, withdraw back to your wallet so you keep control of your funds - not your keys, not your coins.

 If you prefer not to use centralised platforms, the decentralised route involves connecting your wallet to a DEX like Uniswap, Jupiter (for Solana), or a multi-chain aggregator.
 This keeps the swap on-chain and under your control, but it comes with extra steps like managing gas fees, setting slippage, and double-checking contract addresses.